erics273/nwm_introduction_to_react_11_23/module_2/lessons/01_create_react_app.md

 # create-react-app

 React can take some time to wire up from scratch.
 To alleviate some of the work of getting an application off the ground we'll use a command-line tool to carry the burden for us. `create-react-app` is a tool to scaffold out React applications quickly.
-It will stand up a project structure and will also install and configure the most common development tools utilized in most React applications.
+It will set up a project structure and will also install and configure the most common development tools utilized in most React applications.

 Tools like `create-react-app` are the easiest way to get a new React project up and running without spending time on configuration.

 ## What you get
 Scaffolding a project with **create-react-app** comes with a lot of opinions and should provide you with what you need to build a production-ready React application as well as provide a full-featured development environment.
-Here are features included:
+Here are the features included:

 * React, JSX, ES6, TypeScript, and Flow syntax support.
 * Language extras beyond ES6 like the object spread operator.